gill-gemini/Salesforce-Client-App/README.md

 * **Type of Files Supported**

-  Only txt files are supported. .txt , .csv and .xml extensions are supported.
+  Only txt files are supported. **.txt , .csv and .xml extensions are supported**
 * **Banned Words Document**

 The list of banned words is fetched from the google link mentioned below.
 Use a word from this doc to create a file , which should be deleted.